 What are the General Signs of Drug Addiction?

-Signs of drug addiction can vary based on the type of drug being used.
+Signs of drug addiction can vary based on the types of drug being used.
 It can be challenging to recognize signs sometimes because they can mask themselves as general moodiness, malaise, or responses to difficult situations.
 It can be easy for some people to downplay the effects of drug addiction and try to play it off as something else.
 However, family and friends often begin to take more notice as these symptoms persist and cause greater interference with the person’s life and well-being.
 It is important not to overlook the general signs of drug addiction.
 Early detection and intervention can get someone the help they need before their drug addiction becomes more serious.
 Some common signs and symptoms include:

 - Using more of a drug, or having to use it more often, to feel the same effects as before.